Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 }
 ```

+##### Scanning: bands or channels
+In the command, bands and channels are mutually exclusive.
+If both parameters are omitted, then the scan will be performed for all bands and all channels.

 #### Controller requesting a specific message
 Controller sends this command when it needs the device to provide a message back ASAP.
 The currently
 supported messages are "state" and "healthcheck".
 More messages maybe added later.
 The messages will